HitkoDev/breeze/readme.txt

 You can get your questions answered on the WordPress support forums.
 If you are a Cloudways customer, please feel free to start a discussion at <a href="https://community.cloudways.com/">Cloudways Community Forum</a>.

 == Changelog ==

+= 1.0.3-beta =
+* Fix : Disabled browser cache for WooCommerce cart, shop and account pages
+* Fix : Removal of htaccess when disabling browser cache and gzip compression options
+* Fix : CDN issues of not serving all the configured contents from CDN service

 = 1.0.2-beta =
 * Fix : Compatibility issues of WooCommerce